 When we experience blood sugar spikes or crashes, we feel irritable and may have unhealthy food cravings or fatigue, sometimes referred to as ‘being hangry’.
 However, like hojicha, genmaicha works to balance blood sugar levels, making it a safe tea for diabetics.
 If you find yourself craving unhealthy foods or snacks, drink a cup of genmaicha to help control your cravings.

-Similar to gyokuro shade-grown green tea, genmaicha is also known to help improve oral health thanks to the polyphenols contained in its leaves.
+Similar to gyokuro shade-grown green tea, genmaicha is also known carry oral health benefits thanks to the polyphenols contained in its leaves.
 The antibacterial properties found in genmaicha kill bacteria that cause tooth decay, cavities, and bad breath.
 With this in mind, consider going for genmaicha brown rice green tea to improve your overall dental health rather than your usual coffee.

 Drinking brown rice green tea can help with sleep, relaxation, and focus.
 A cup of genmaicha contains GABA (Gamma-Aminobutyric Acid) and theanine which soothes your mind.
 GABA is a naturally occurring amino acid that works as a neurotransmitter in your brain.
 It is called an inhibitory neurotransmitter as it blocks or limits some brain signals, decreasing brain activity, which calms your mind and body.
 The only other naturally occurring foods containing GABA are fermented ones like kimchi, miso, and tempeh.
 Additionally, genmaicha can reduce stress if consumed at the start of the day or promote relaxation before you sleep.